David Zaslav reinvented Discovery. Now he’s building a new streaming giant.

 The willingness of people to continue to pay for those subscriptions will be key to the success of the new company, whose name is expected to be unveiled next week.
 Discovery reported a 4 percent decline in ad revenue in the first three months of 2021, citing lower ratings and “to a lesser extent secular declines in the pay-TV ecosystem.”
 Subscribers to its cable portfolio also fell 4 percent compared to the same period in 2020.

-edge in the pandemic when it comes to production.
+But Discovery’s unscripted portfolio has given it an edge in the pandemic when it comes to production.
 It was saving an average of $300,000 for every hour of content shot at home, while Hollywood ground to a halt, Discovery’s CFO told the Wall Street Journal last summer.

 Zaslav himself has theorized that few platforms will survive the streaming wars.
-He’s betting that Discovery’s clout in the non-fiction market, coupled with WarnerMedia’s blockbuster empire, will make it “the best media company in the world."
+He’s betting that Discovery’s clout in the nonfiction market, coupled with WarnerMedia’s blockbuster empire, will make it “the best media company in the world."
 He told CNBC he believes that, in the long term, the new combined company could bring in up to 400 million subscribers.
 That would be more than Netflix and Amazon combined.

 “David has done a great job of transforming Discovery to the leading purveyor of unscripted content,” Macker said.
 Now, “he’s going to head one of the largest media companies in the world.”